TykTechnologies/tyk-docs-hugo/CONTRIBUTING-TECHNICAL-GUIDE.md

 {{< img src="/img/docker.png" alt="Docker" width="500px" >}}
 ```

-`src` argument is required, rest are optional.
+`src` and `alt` parameters are required for images.

-## Shortcodes
+## Using Shortcodes

-Various shortcodes are used within the Tyk documentation.
+Various shortcodes are used within the Tyk documentation to facilitate writing content.

 ### Grid shortcode